 - There were no violations against the rules of the published evaluation guidelines.
-The evaluators were of a very high quality and in possession of the relevant expertise for each of the topics. - All participants approached their tasks professionally. - The evaluation of the proposals, and the discussions in the panels, were exhaustive, frank and fair. - The continued use of 'Hearings' (newly introduced in Call 4) were organized in a very effective manner and appeared universally welcomed, as highlighted below. - A consensus on scoring and ranking, based on taking into account both the scientific excellence of the proposals and their fit against the specifics of the Call topic text, was achieved by the expert evaluators in the case of all proposals.
-The opinions of all experts on a panel were considered and discussed in equal terms while making the final decisions.
+The evaluators were of a very high quality and in possession of the relevant expertise for each of the topics. - All participants approached their tasks professionally. - The evaluation of the proposals, and the discussions in the panels, were exhaustive, frank and fair. - Hearings, where required, were organized in a very effective manner and appeared universally welcomed. - A consensus on scoring and ranking was achieved by the expert evaluators in the case of all proposals, with the opinions of all experts on a panel being considered and discussed in equal terms.

-As with the observers' reports from the previous Calls, we do have some ongoing recommendations for slight modifications that might improve the Stage 1 process still further for future Calls.
-These are reported in detail in Section 4 of this report, which also catalogues improvements to the process that have been incorporated since the 4th Call.
+As with the observers' reports from the previous Calls, we do have some ongoing recommendations for slight modifications that may improve the Stage 1 process for future Calls.
+These are reported in detail in Section 4 of this report.